The 2019 Balnaves Foundation Aboriginal and Torres Strait Islander Fellowship

 The Balnaves Award has long been recognised as one of the most prestigious playwriting awards in Australia, attracting entrants of the highest calibre.
 Previous winners (including Leah Purcell, Megan Wilding, Nakkiah Lui and Ursula Yovich) have submitted exceptional works that consistently prove the depth of talent in amongst our nation’s Aboriginal and Torres Strait Islander theatre-makers.

 In 2018, the fellowship was awarded to Kodie Bedford, including a residency at Belvoir to develop her play CURSED!.

 Since 2011 The Balnaves Foundation has supported the presentation of two Indigenous-led works per year as part of Belvoir’s annual season.
 The Balnaves Foundation is committed to working towards reconciliation and has supported numerous Indigenous arts projects including the creative development of I Am Eora and Black Diggers for Sydney Festival.

 The Philip Parsons Playwrights’ Lab for Early-Career Playwrights

 The Philip Parsons Fellowship has been given to an early career playwright with a strong and unique theatrical voice.
 The Fellowship has been an integral part of Belvoir’s ongoing artistic development activities and commitment to new Australian work.

-The Philip Parsons Fellowship attracts the highest calibre of young Australian playwrights.
+Historically, the Philip Parsons Fellowship has attracted the highest calibre of young Australian playwrights.
 Many Fellowship recipients have developed commissions that have been highly acclaimed.
 Productions include Is This Thing On? by Zoë Coombs Marr, The Seed by Kate Mulvany and The Great Fire by Kit Brookman.